 Dry eye happens when your eyes don’t make enough tears to stay wet, or when your tears don’t work correctly.
 This can make your eyes feel uncomfortable, and in some cases it can also cause vision problems.

 If your eyes feel dry and scratchy, see your eye doctor.
 Your eye doctor can do tests to see if your eyes are making enough tears.
 If the tests show you have dry eye, your doctor can recommend treatment.

 In a slit lamp test, your eye doctor will use a microscope called a slit lamp to see if your eyes are making enough tears.
 First, they’ll put a drop in your eye that will make your tears easier to see.
 Then, they’ll shine a thin, bright light into your eye and look at your eye and eyelids with a microscope.

-A Schirmer’s test tells your eye doctor how quickly your eyes make tears.
+A Schirmer’s test also tells your eye doctor if your eyes are making enough tears.
 Your eye doctor will give you eye drops to numb your eye.
 Then they’ll put a small piece of paper on the edge of your eyelid and ask you to close your eyes for 5 minutes.
 After 5 minutes, your doctor will see how much moisture (wetness) is on the paper.

 Tear break up time (TBUT)